 We think using reason, we act with our heart.
 First, we think about the actions that we have to take consciously, for our own safety and that of others.
 Second, we act with our heart to provide services that reach customers who need them, and it is gratifying to be able to make our contribution, knowing that it affects thousands of people.
-Javier Mingo, Central Territory Operation Manager uninterrupted service during the COVID-19 pandemic
+Javier Mingo, Central Territory Operation Manager user complains received were resolved uninterrupted service during the COVID-19 pandemic